Cholee has been training her dogs for years using these exact same methods.

-You can incorporate any type of motion or sound you like into your training as long as you are consistent about what you are choosing to do and when you are using those sounds.
+You can incorporate any type of motion or sound you like into your training as long as you are consistent about what you are choosing and when you are using them.
 In the beginning, it's a good idea to have a certain hand motion or sound for each individual trick or behavior you are trying to accomplish.
-This will ensure your dog understand exactly what you are trying to say.
+This will ensure your dog understands exactly what you are trying to say.

 Step Five: Give Constant Praise

 Get excited and always praise your dog for doing what you wanted them to do.
 For dogs that are food-oriented, rewarding with treats or even a simple piece of dog food, is a great way to get them to continue doing what you ask.
 After about a week or two, your dog should be able to do the trick without the treats.